anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/obsolete/README.md

 [  +0.000002] kvaser_usb 1-2:1.0 can0: Cannot reset card, error -19
 [  +0.000002] kvaser_usb 1-2:1.0 can0: Cannot stop device, error -19

-Get the above error at disconnect of usb

 ```
+These error messages are normal when the usb is unplugged while link is up (confirmed with kvaser support).